jasonpedely/jasonpedely/README.md

 - 🌱 I’m currently learning how to solve Data Engineering problems at scale
 - 💬 Ask me about Data Engineering Best Practices
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am a hyonobirthing enthusiast!
+- ⚡ Fun fact: I enjoy baking!
 - 🤝 Connect with me on LinkedIn: www.linkedin.com/in/jasonpedely
 - 🎈 In my free time, I like to read and spend time with my family